 The affordable housing TAG was handed a set of guiding principles developed by the Council.
 The 11 principles included recognizing the need, and that kicked off a housing needs assessment.
 The principles also directed focusing on actions rather than a plan, and setting ambitious goals, which the TAG certainly did.
 Building on what is already in place was one of the principles, as was direction to draw upon knowledgeable resources, which is the reason the TAG was formed.
 The TAG was comprised of 15 members from different aspects of the housing industry ranging from market-rate developers to affordable housing developers, human services providers, architects, legal advisors, finance specialists, realtors and rental housing association representatives.
 The TAG process kicked off with an educational forum that featured five different speakers.
 A great deal of community outreach was conducted during the process, including a couple of online open houses and surveys, listening posts, and meetings with stakeholder groups.
-Work done in other places was reviewed, including the Halo-HALA process in Seattle.
+Work done in other places was reviewed, including the HALA process in Seattle.
 A potential action list was created and the TAG worked through it and narrowed it down to focus on what was most realistic and would work best in Bellevue.
-The list was taken to the Council in September 2016 for a blessingtheir concurrence to before moving on, and approval was given in September 2016 move forward with analysis.
+The list was taken to the Council in September 2016 for their concurrence to move forward with analysis.